K0v7/K0v7/README.md

-## Hello, I'm Felipe Silva, brazilian enginnergraduated in computer science.
+## Hello, I'm Felipe Silva, brazilian enginner graduated in computer science.

 Currently residing in India I work as a backend developer